metal3d/docker-domains/README.md

 Subdomains are also resolved.
 So if your container is started with a hostname at "foo.docker", the addresses `*.foo.docker` will point to container.

+All domains are also resolved **inside** containers!
+That's the reason this project exists.

+> You theorically not need to change firewall configuration.
+If you have any problem and/or solution, please fill an issue and/or provide a pull-request.

 # Installation

 Clone this repository, then in a terminal, go to the directory and type: